jakeloftis/wireguard/README.md

 ```
 ./wireguard-install-open.sh
 ```
-Press enter through each prompt that pops up until you reach the client name Enter a client NAME you will remember

 # client config you will need for Windows Wireguard desktop app
 Run the command below and replace NAME_FROM_SETUP_WIZARD with the name you entered in the setup wizard